ResetXPDR/MSFS2020_AutoFPS/README.md

 <br/><br/>

 ## Installation / Update / Uninstall
-Basically: Just run the Installer to either install, update or uninstall.<br/>
+Basically: Just run the Installer to either install, update or uninstall the app.<br/>

 Some Notes:
-- MSFS2020_AutoFPS has to be stopped before installing.
+- Your current MSFS2020_AutoFPS has to be exited before updating.
 - If the MobiFlight Module is not installed or outdated, MSFS also has to be stopped.
 - If you have duplicate MobiFlight Modules installed, in either your official or community folders, the app may display 0 value Sim Values and otherwise not function.
 Remove the duplicate versions, rerun the app installer and it should now work.
-- Do not run the Installer as Admin!
+- Do not run the Installer as Admin unless it will not install otherwise due to a permissions issue!
 - If the installer will not run at all, Windows SmartScreen is potentially blocking it because the app is so new.
 The solution to try is:
   - Right-click on the Installer and select properties
   - Check the option "Unblock"